Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2024-04-03-anti-does-socialisation.md

 **Most people are okay with being conversed with**.
 Let me ask you a question: How many people do you think are receptive to having a conversation with a stranger, just out and about?
 20%?
 50%?
 Guess.

-In my experience, I'd say at least 85% of the strangers I've cold-started a conversation with were fine with it and even enjoyed it (I've talked to over 50 strangers at least at university that one semester).
+In my experience, I'd say at least 85% of the strangers I've cold-started a conversation with were fine with it and even enjoyed it (and I've talked to over 50 strangers at least at university that one semester).
 In the beginning, I counted talking to someone at a water bubbler as an interaction[^8] — it is!
 And I made them laugh too.
 Over time, I stopped counting these types of talks because they were too easy.
 I had [overcome](https://www.youtube.com/watch?v=ctMExkfxQLA) them, and wanted more.
 Start at your level, and do a bit more.

 ![Image Description](/assets/obsidianposts/oprah_talk.png)
 <div class="caption"> Look… I couldn't figure out better words for this, and I need an image every so often or else the wall of text will literally kill your attention span, like it does mine.
 Seriously.
 Look at good blog posts, articles, etc. There is variety in the media format at such a rate that it prevents "attention depression", for lack of better terms. </div>